Bash-it/bash-it/README.md

 #### Git user

 In some environments, it is useful to know the value of the current git user, which is used to mark all new commits.
-For example, any organization that uses the practice of pair programming will typically author each commit with a [combined names of the two authors](https://github.com/pivotal/git_scripts).
+For example, any organization that uses the practice of pair programming will typically author each commit with [combined names of the two authors](https://github.com/pivotal/git_scripts).
 When another pair uses the same pairing station, the authors are changed at the beginning of the session.

 To get up and running with this technique, run `gem install pivotal_git_scripts`, and then edit your `~/.pairs` file, according to the specification on the [gem's homepage](https://github.com/pivotal/git_scripts).